dbt-labs/docs.getdbt.com/website/docs/reference/project-configs/require-dbt-version.md

 With the release of major version 1.0 of dbt Core, pinning to a specific patch is discouraged.
 :::

+While you can restrict your project to run only with an exact version of dbt Core, we do not recommend this for dbt Core v1.0.0 and higher.

-Use an exact version number.
-In this example, this project will only run with dbt v0.21.1.
+In the following example, the project will only run with dbt v0.21.1.

 <File name='dbt_project.yml'>